ctrites1/idsp-game-2024/user-testing/test-feedback.md

 - Rules/Tutorial
 - Power font on cards is confusing
 - When opponent made his move, notify player
-- Change cursor in drap and drop
+- Change cursor in drag and drop

 **Suggestions**